lf103/2023EUGM/README.md

-# Post-migration Data Clean-up in FOLIO
+# Post-Migration Data Clean-Up in FOLIO
 2023 EBSCO User Group Meeting (9 June 2023)

 Resources in this repository